fernbacher/linux-for-begginers/index.md

 <h2 align="center">
 For people looking to join linux.
 This is not a spoonfeeding repository.

-Its links to get you started, if you want to use linux, you have to document yourself otherwise you'll get stuck and go back to windows or whatever you used.
 </h2>

+This is a redirecting repository to get you started, if you want to use linux, you have to document yourself otherwise you'll get stuck and go back to windows or whatever you used.

 <h3 align="center"> Quick Links
  </h3>